-If you have a child from third to sixth grade, his/her teacher may also be "traveling the continents" in social studies class with the companion travels and gepgraphy skills related to each continent.
-Ask whether the class is following TeachersFirst's Globetrotter's Mission: Finding Dewey, a free classroom-ready offering for grades 3-6 to learn map skills and geography as they participate in a mystery that travels 'round the world.
+If you have a child from third to sixth grade, his/her teacher may also be "traveling the continents" in social studies class with the companion travels and geography skills related to each continent.
+Ask whether the class is following TeachersFirst's Globetracker's Mission: Finding Dewey, a free classroom-ready offering for grades 3-6 to learn map skills and geography as they participate in a mystery that travels around the world.